comfy/comfortable-mexican-sofa/README.md

 ----------
 Versioning control will be eventually implemented.
 Also I'd love to hear ideas how this CMS can be improved.
 But feel free to just fork and hack away.

-Comfortable Mexican Sofa is released under the [MIT license](https://github.com/twg/comfortable-mexican-sofa/raw/master/LICENSE) and is copyright (c) 2010-11 Oleg Khabarov, The Working Group Inc
+ComfortableMexicanSofa is released under the [MIT license](https://github.com/twg/comfortable-mexican-sofa/raw/master/LICENSE) and is copyright (c) 2010-11 Oleg Khabarov, The Working Group Inc